ibm-hyperknowledge/hklib/README.md

 # Hyperknowledge Library (HKLib)

-Javascript library that implements the core Hyperknowledge constructs used by Hyperknowledge Base (HKBase) service.
-The main purpose of this library is to serve as an API for NodeJS developers that want to use Hyperknowledge within their own applications and interact with HKBases programatically.
+Javascript/Typescript library that implements the core Hyperknowledge constructs used by Hyperknowledge Base (HKBase) service.
+The main purpose of this library is to serve as an API for NodeJS developers that want to use Hyperknowledge within their applications and interact with HKBases programmatically.

 ## What is Hyperknowledge?

 IBM Hyperlinked Knowledge, or Hyperknowledge, for short, is a framework that provides mechanisms to represent high-level semantic concepts and unstructured data in the same knowledge representation.
-By semantic concepts we mean abstract descriptions regarding linked data, such as facts about subjects or specialized knowledge from a given domain formally described by ontologies.
-By unstructured data we mean raw data, such as image, audio, text, video (multimedia content), machine learning models, programs (executable content) or source codes, to name a few.
+By semantic concepts, we mean abstract descriptions regarding linked data, such as facts about subjects or specialized knowledge from a given domain formally described by ontologies.
+By unstructured data we mean raw data, such as images, audio, text, video (multimedia content), machine learning models, programs (executable content), or source codes, to name a few.

 ### An Introduction

 Traditional knowledge graphs are too low-level and static.
 They rely on plain nodes and edges to describe data objects and facts, usually assuming a fixed theory of knowledge representation.
-Due to the lack of structuring elements in their data models, in traditional knowledge graphs it is hard to represent entities at different levels of abstraction or to combine multiple knowledge and reasoning paradigms in the same representation.
-Particularly troublesome are the representation of context, time, change, and general computation, which are still considered open challenges by the research community [[Bonatti-P-A-2018](http://drops.dagstuhl.de/opus/volltexte/2019/10328/pdf/dagrep_v008_i009_p029_18371.pdf), [Noy-N-2019](https://dl.acm.org/doi/pdf/10.1145/3331166?download=true)].
+Due to the lack of structuring elements in their data models, in traditional knowledge graphs, it is hard to represent entities at different levels of abstraction or to combine multiple knowledge and reasoning paradigms in the same representation.
+Particularly troublesome are the representations of context, time, change, and general computation, which are still considered open challenges by the research community [[Bonatti-P-A-2018](http://drops.dagstuhl.de/opus/volltexte/2019/10328/pdf/dagrep_v008_i009_p029_18371.pdf), [Noy-N-2019](https://dl.acm.org/doi/pdf/10.1145/3331166?download=true)].

 An IBM Hyperlinked Knowledge Graph (HKG, or Hyperknowledge graph), is a knowledge graph in the sense that it is a graph-based model for combining multimodal data and knowledge at scale.
 But an HKG goes beyond traditional knowledge graphs in at least three aspects: